marcopaglio/kip-sequential/README.md

 #### Kernels

-For each kernel type (i.e. `box blur` and `edge detection`) multiple *order* values are used: `7`, `13`, `19`, `25`.
+For each kernel type (i.e. `box blur`) multiple *order* values are used: `7`, `13`, `19`, `25`.
 These affect the number of pixels that must be processed to create each new pixel in the transformed image, so they are more decisive than the image size in terms of execution time.

 ### Timing